 Year after year after year after year it sews straight line after straight line after straight line without ceasing.

-And it make the most amazing drop cloth pillows with pom poms.
+And it make the most amazing drop cloth pillow with pom poms.

 Please tell me I’m not alone.